defuncart/save_backups/README.md

 ## Motivation

 I've encountered some issues in which saves for a particular game via emulation are corrupted, or when upgrading proton version for a Heroic prefix, the save data is lost.
 The goal of this project is to provide a easy way to backup your most important game saves easily.
 As this is a personal project, currently there is no roadmap, however new features may be developed when deemed required.

+## Notes

+- The backup items database is stored at `/home/deck/Documents/game_saves_backup`.
+Do not delete any files in this folder.

 ## Known Issues